 It was late at night.
-I was sitting up, watching the Ashes on a second screen.
 My fiancée was relocating to bed, where she was going to knock out more Fire Emblem before retiring for the night.

 She’d just notched over 100 hours on her save, getting a decent way through a second playthrough.
 And that’s what she intended to continue playing, except for one small problem.
 I popped the Switch into the dock for her, the TV and the Switch turned on — and then everything went black.

 Both of us have been fortunate enough to avoid any serious hardware errors.
 I’ve had a Switch since day dot, while hers was acquired last year during the $300 Black Friday sales.
 Both have held up admirably since then, except for mine which has a few cracks around the fan grill and some awfully loud fans when playing handheld.
 For the most part, both consoles work just fine.

 But on the weekend, that delicate status quo was completely shattered.

 My partner propped herself up in bed, and grabbed her Pro Controller.
 I was in the room anyway, watching cricket on a second screen, so I offered to pop the Switch into the dock for her.

 The TV turns on.
 The Switch menu appears.
 All seems fine.
 I went back to my chair, watched Stokes tonk another boundary or two, and carried on my way.

 For whatever reason, she was busy on the phone, so the Switch timed out.
 That’s not a problem: I’ll just go wake up the Switch by hitting the power button.